lloc/wordpress-plugins-phpunit/README.md

     @dataprovider method_that_returns_data

 Have a look at my example. `getData` returns an array of arrays.
 Each of these arrays contains 3 values.
 Our `test_getPrice`-method can so not only accept the dataprovider with the annotation, but it can also define the input-vars as parameters.

+## Step 10

+You can test your classes if they throw exception in certain conditions.

+Just create a class `Registry` that sets a mixed value as a named item in an internal array.
+Use a method `set()` or the magic method `__set()` for this.

+Another method `get` or `__get()` should check if an item with a given exists and return it on success.
+If there is no such item, throw an `\OutOfBoundsException`.

+Check branch _step-10_ out if you have a hard time to write the code!